carlos-bologna/rl/README.md

-# That is my gym of reinforcement learning, welcome.
+# Thit is my gym of reinforcement learning, welcome.

 Some tips to run it in Linux (of course).